What laws protect my right to form, join, belong to, and participate in a tenants’ association?

 - General discussion of problems in the building: This may include individual problems, but now is the time to strategize and agree on what your next steps are going to be, such as negotiating with the landlord as a united group, which is much more effective than making individual requests; suing the landlord for repairs in housing court; hiring an attorney; or filing complaints with the Division of Housing and Community Renewal.

-- Deciding on a rent strike, HP Action, etc: Since changes in the rent regulation laws in 1997 and the common practice of “blacklisting” , rent strikes are much riskier than they used to be.
+- Deciding on a rent strike, HP Action, etc: With the now-illegal but still common practice of “blacklisting” tenants who have been in eviction proceedings, rent strikes can be risky, especially for tenants in unregulated units.
 If you decide that the conditions in your building are so bad that a rent strike is in order, consider retaining an attorney, either privately or through a public legal service provider.
 You may also consider starting a group HP Action for repairs and services in your borough’s housing court.
 Starting an HP Action will not put you or your neighbors on the tenant blacklist.

 - Figuring out who’s going to do what: Once you’ve decided on a plan of action, sign up the volunteers to follow through on it.
 Delegating responsibility and sharing tasks helps keep everyone involved—and the leadership from “burning out.”